patrykpilek/php-unit-testing/README.md

   - test a class: fixing bugs through testing
   - how to name your test methods
 - [ ] Configuring the PHPUnit test environment
+  - the PHPUnit test runner: specify different options when running tests
 - [ ] Test dependencies, fixtures and exceptions

 - [ ] Test doubles: mocks and stubs